masonbrockbank/data-catalog/README.md

 5. Paste this value in step 3 in the env file
 6. Open the terminal in visual studio (hold down control `).
 Type in npm start.
 A browser window will open with localhost:3000

-## Note: The a loading screen displays as the shcema is loading.
+## Note: A loading screen displays as the shcema is populating.
 This can take a minute depending on how many datasets are in the domo instance.